 So what follows is basically a road movie, as they drive along.
 Most of the time, Lucky drives with Justice in the passenger seat, while Chicago and Iesha ride in the back of the truck.
 At first all Lucky and Justice doe is argue, so much so that at one point Lucky even kicks her out of the truck, but Iesha makes them turn around and pick her up again.

-Overall, outside of one funny interlude where the group crashes a family reunion in a park and pretend to be distance relatives, I found this film to be rather boring.
+Overall, outside of one funny interlude where the group crashes a family reunion in a park and pretends to be distant relatives, I found this film to be rather boring.
 Not once do I find myself caring about whether or not Justice and Lucky get together.
 And I have to put most of the blame for that on Janet Jackson, who was horribly miscast as Justice.
 I know she started as an actress as a little girl, and she may have been believable on Good Times, but never once during this film did I find her believable as a poor teenage girl from the ghetto, and those braids she was wearing where too fake-looking.
 Tupac did the best he could with the material he was given, but he and Janet just didn’t have any chemistry, so it didn’t work.
 This film probably would have better with Regina King in the lead role.

 TWO THUMBS DOWN